 Jim is loyal to his family and his community.
-His current passions include seeing his own two children through high school and college, staying fit by biking to the office whenever possible, and enjoying the good company of his family and friends around the dinner table, in the living room, or out exploring the Pacific Northwest.
+His current passions include seeing his own two children through college and beyond, staying fit by biking to the office whenever possible, and enjoying the good company of his family and friends around the dinner table, in the living room, or out exploring the Pacific Northwest.

 PhD 1979, MA 1977 Michigan State, BS 1974 Grand Valley State University